kaung-htet-myat/music-classifier-training-api/README.md

       - model checkpointing
       - model saving
       - model deployment

-## Reinitialization process:
+  - Experiments design (define which architectures to train)
-  - Document the old experiments and significant insights
+  - Do experiments and make report
-  - Make inferencing time faster
-  - Deploy the api with current best model
+  - Deploy the best model to api
-  - Explore experiments and make thorough experiment documentation
   - Realtime inferencing with django channel
   - Data augmentation to simulate realtime audio
-  - Tryout transformer models
   - Build custom dataset
   - Implement model training library
   - Make api endpoints better, more secure and add more features